Just because your husband is a jerk doesn’t mean you aren’t called to respect him. Here’s how to respect your jerk

 Related: 101 Ways to Respect Your Husband

 And again, if you’re searching for practical suggestions, Love and Respect has tons of great ones.
 It is such a great resource for those who are committed to changing their marriage for the better.
 If you haven’t read it yet, you really should.
 (In fact, I probably should read it again…)

-Do you struggle with respecting your husband?
+Do you struggle with respect when your husband is a jerk?
 What is it that’s getting in your way?
-It is that you don’t want to respect your husband when he’s being a jerk or you just don’t know how?
+Is it that you don’t want to respect your husband when he’s being a jerk or you just don’t know how?